History Behind the Four Regions of South Carolina

 Living in the Pee Dee

-The largest city in the region is Florence, which encompasses the Grand Strand — a long stretch of beaches that run from North Carolina’s state border all the way down to South Carolina’s Winyah Bay in Georgetown County.
-The city’s coast is dominated by tourism, where beaches, shopping, amusement parks, golf, and fishing are included in visitors’ itineraries.
-Because of its endless activities and beautiful landscapes, the area is a popular destination for retirees across the country.
+Sometimes included in the greater geographical region are Georgetown and Horry County.
+This coastal zone encompasses the Grand Strand — a long stretch of beaches that run from North Carolina’s state border all the way down to South Carolina’s Winyah Bay in Georgetown County.
+Tourism dominates the coastline, where beaches, shopping, amusement parks, golf, and fishing are included in visitors’ itineraries.
+Because of the Grand Strand’s endless activities and beautiful landscapes, Myrtle Beach has long been a popular destination across the country.
+Its mild weather, low cost of living, and golf courses with some of the best golf communities in South Carolina have also contributed to the rise in population in recent years.

 Midlands